Making AI Less "Thirsty": Uncovering and Addressing the Secret Water Footprint of AI Models: Estimating AI's Water Footprint

-$\bullet$ \textbf{Water footprint.} The on-site direct water consumption can be obtained by multiplying AI's energy consumption with the on-site WUE, while the indirect water consumption depends on the electricity usage as well as the local off-site WUE.
-Consider a time-slotted model $t=1,2,\cdots,T$, where each time slot can be 10 minutes to an hour depending on how frequently we want to assess the water footprint, and $T$ is the total length of interest (e.g., training stage, total inference stage, or a combination of both).
-At time $t$, suppose that an AI model uses energy $e_t$ (which can be measured using power meters and/or servers' built-in tools), the on-site WUE is $WUE_{on,t}$, the off-site WUE is $WUE_{off,t}$, and the data center hosting the AI model has a power usage effectiveness (PUE) of $PUE_t$ that accounts for the non-IT energy such as cooling systems and power distribution losses.
-Then, the total water footprint $W$ of the AI model can be written as
+$\bullet$ \textbf{Operational water footprint.} Consider a time-slotted model $t=1,2,\cdots,T$, where the length of each time slot depends on how frequently we want to assess the operational water footprint.
+At time $t$, suppose that an AI model uses energy $e_t$ which can be measured using power meters and/or servers' built-in tools, and the data center hosting the AI model has a power usage effectiveness (PUE) of $\theta_t$ that accounts for the non-IT energy overhead.
+Then, the total operational water footprint of the AI model can be written as $WaterOperational = \sum_{t=1}^T e_t\cdot\left[ \rho_{s1,t}+ \theta_t\cdot \rho_{s2,t}\right]$.